sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 ![](image/env.png)

 Add R, Sublime Text 3, anaconda3, and radian folders.
 The paths for anacoda3 are not strictly required.
-If you are planning on running Python code in editors, consider adding them as well.
+If you are planning on running Python code in editors, consider adding them as well, though.
 Please note that .exe is not added at the end of the path.
 For R, it will be:

 `C:\Program Files\R\R-4.3.1\bin\x64`